lubna-edrees/Activity-log/README.md

 - `react-helmet`: manage head meta tags.
 - `ElGrapho`: nice data representaions.
 - `NProgress.js`: slim progress bar.
+- `loader`: js library has a lot of shortcuts.

 ## commands:
 - `npm link`: install the cli that  you are working on it globally on your machine.